 Group meetings: Group meetings are typically held at predefined times (depending on the group); all group members are expected to attend if they are not otherwise engaged in other research-related activities (e.g. at conference, attending training or a lecture, etc).
 These meetings are an excellent forum for updating colleagues on project progress, developing research skills, and widening our collective understanding.
 Meetings provide a forum for the presentation of results, such as ‘dry-runs’ of conference talks, and more informal discussions around research topics arising.
 As part of your professional training, you will be expected to lead your group discussion as your seniority in the lab increases.

 Individual meetings: These will occur weekly unless canceled by the trainee.
-These meeting are an opportunity to talk about anything you want to talk about (research, career, politics, etc).
-They are mentoring meeting.
-If you want to meet with Sam, please contact Kim Tawfik via email.
-These will give you an opportunity to discuss your progress and any administrative issues that you need addressed.
+These meeting are an opportunity to talk about anything you want to talk about (research, career, world events, etc).
+They are mentoring meetings.
+If you want to meet with Sam, please contact Kim Tawfik at firstname.lastname@example.org.
+These meetings will give you an opportunity to discuss your progress and any administrative issues that you need addressed.
 You are encouraged to send a short agenda ahead of time and to come fully prepared for individual meetings; in this way, discussions can be focused such that all concerns are addressed.
 Also, it is critically important to start each meeting with an accounting of your action items from the prior meeting.

 Please inform Sam or Kim of holidays or notable absences in advance.
 Permission for holiday is very rarely required, but please respect key deadlines within the calendar year and the fact we work in a research group.
 It is important to take holidays, respect weekends (or time in lieu) and establish a sustainable work-life balance.
 It is also important to respect the time and efforts of others, and the contribution of funders, and to note that effective working will improve the quality of your research.
 Where there are key time pressures, it is important to prioritize work.
 If you struggle with establishing a sustainable work life balance, please discuss this with Sam at an early stage.